HEAD COACH JACKIE CARSON

 One of the finest players in Furman women’s basketball history, she led the Paladins in scoring and rebounding and earned First Team All-SoCon honors and team MVP accolades as a sophomore, junior and senior.
 The standout forward was named SoCon Player of the Year in 1998 and 1999, and served as team captain her final two seasons.
 She also garnered three SoCon Academic Honor Roll tabs.

 As a freshman, she helped Furman to a SoCon regular season championship and as a senior keyed the Paladins to a 20-11 season, SoCon Tournament championship and the program’s second NCAA Tournament appearance.

 Many of her statistics rank among the finest ever posted by a Paladin, including points (1,920/2nd), points per game (16.8/4th), rebounds (1,057/2nd), rebounds per game (9.3/7th) and blocks (99/4th).
 She scored a school record 37 points against Middle Tennessee State her junior year, and her 724 career free throws and 52 double-doubles (points/rebounds) are still program standards, as are her 12 SoCon Player of the Week scrolls.

 Honored as Furman’s 1999 Edna Hartness Female Athlete of the Year, she was inducted into the University’s Athletic Hall of Fame in 2005 in her first year of eligibility and in November of 2009 became only the third player in program history to have her jersey (No. 22) retired.

 Following graduation in 2000 with a degree in health and exercise science, she played for professional teams in Belgium and Israel for two years before entering the coaching ranks.

-Carson and husband, Rob, who works in the Student-Athlete Services Office at the university, have two daughters — Londyn Elaun Carson, 3, and Lathyn Ellea Carson, born October 8, 2013.
+Carson and husband, Rob, who serves as Assistant Athletic Director/Assistant Director of Academic Assistance, have two daughters — Londyn Elaun Carson and Lathyn Ellea Carson.